 Waterbirds are an integral part of the Baltic marine ecosystem.
 They are important predators, often at a high level in the marine food web.
 The indicator follows temporal change in the abundance of key waterbird species, which responds to numerous pressures, many of them owing to human activities.
 Thus, the indicator gives a more general view on the state of marine birds in the Baltic Sea and reflects the cumulative impact of pressures.

-D1C2 The population abundance of the species is not adversely affected due to anthropogenic pressures, such that its long-term viability is ensured
+D1C2 The population abundance of the species is not adversely affected due to anthropogenic pressures, such that its long-term viability is ensured.

-D1C3 The population demographic characteristics of the species are indicative of a healthy population which is not adversely affected due to anthropogenic pressures
+D1C3 The population demographic characteristics of the species are indicative of a healthy population which is not adversely affected due to anthropogenic pressures.

 D1C4 The species distributional rangeand where relevant, pattern is in line with prevailing physiographic, geographic and climatic conditions.

-D4C2 The balance of total abundance between the trophic guilds is not adversely affected due to anthropogenic pressuresD4C4 Productivity of the trophic guild is not adversely affected due to anthropogenic pressures.
+D4C1 The diversity of the trophic guild is not adversely affected due to anthropogenic pressures.D4C2 The balance of total abundance between the trophic guilds is not adversely affected due to anthropogenic pressuresD4C4 Productivity of the trophic guild is not adversely affected due to anthropogenic pressures.

-HELCOM (2017).
+HELCOM (2018).
 Abundance of waterbirds in the breeding season.
 HELCOM core indicator report.
 Online.
 [Date Viewed], [Web link].